 Being your boss is thrilling!
 You’ve got control and are doing work you truly enjoy.
-But what about health insurance?
+But what about employed health insurance options?
 The majority of people get their insurance from their employer.
 But if you’re the employer, what choices do you have?

 Self-Employed Health Insurance